All Episodes

 And this time it's Nellie Orr, who worked for Fusion GPS.

-Among other things, we learned today that Nelly Orr, remember, her husband was the fourth highest ranking member in the Department of Justice before his two demotions.
+Among other things, we learned today that Nellie Orr, remember, her husband was the fourth highest ranking member in the Department of Justice before his two demotions, met with Christopher Steele the very day before the FBI launched their Trump-Russia investigation.

 Wow.